Alice in Wonderland (2010 film): Plot

-In 1871, 19-year-old Alice Kingsleigh is troubled by strange recurring dreams, mourning the death of her father, and fighting the stifling expectations of the society in which she lives.
-She receives an unwanted marriage proposal from Hamish Ascot at his father's garden party, where she spots a familiar white rabbit wearing a waistcoat and carrying a pocket watch.
-She follows it down a rabbit hole and she eats a cake labeled 'Eat Me' (called Upelkuchen), she grows taller until she is a giantess.
-She shrinks after drinking from a bottle labeled 'Drink Me' (called Pishsalver), allowing her to enter the forest of a fantastical place called Underland.
-There she is greeted by the White Rabbit, a Dormouse, a Dodo, Talking Flowers, and identical twins Tweedledum and Tweedledee, who all apparently know her.
+Nineteen-year-old Alice Kingsleigh, having mourned the recent loss of her father, is troubled by strange recurring dreams and the stifling expectations of the society in which she lives.
+After receiving an unwanted marriage proposal from Hamish Ascot at his father's British garden party, Alice spots a familiar white rabbit wearing a waistcoat and carrying a pocket watch.
+She follows it to a rabbit hole and falls in.
+She shrinks after drinking from a bottle labeled 'Drink Me' (called a Pishsalver), meaning she cannot reach a key on a table, and then eats a cake labeled 'Eat Me' (called an Upelkuchen), transformed into a giantess.
+After drinking from the bottle again to fit through a tiny door, she enters the forest of a fantastical world called Underland.
+There, she is greeted by the White Rabbit, a Dormouse, a Dodo, Talking Flowers, and identical twins Tweedledum and Tweedledee, who all apparently know her.

 Alice asserts that she is dreaming, but learns from Absolem the Caterpillar that she is destined to slay the Jabberwocky and end the tyranny of the Red Queen.
 The group is ambushed by the ravenous Bandersnatch and the Red Queen's knights, led by the Knave of Hearts.
-All are captured except Alice, who escapes, and the Dormouse, who takes one of the Bandersnatch's eyes.
-The Knave informs the Red Queen of Alice's return and he is ordered to find her immediately.
+All are captured except Alice, who escapes, and the Dormouse who takes one of the Bandersnatch's eyes.
+The Knave informs the Red Queen of Alice's return, and is ordered to find her immediately.